Skip to main content

 Statutory Sick Pay (SSP) is a UK government-mandated payment that employers must provide to eligible employees who are unable to work due to illness.

-It provides employees with a minimum level of income during periods of sickness absence and is paid by the employer through payroll.
+It provides a minimum level of income during sickness absence and is paid by the employer through payroll.

 Key Features of SSP: